amekiro/mixed_messages/README.md

 1. An array of stories are created

     A. Depending on the number of nouns, verbs, adjectives and adverbs requested, storyFac will either generate lists of random words or alert the user that there are not enough words in the word bank to create the story.

     B. Words are added to the anonymous function that is referenced in storyFac.

 2. Array of stories is filtered to remove unsuccessful stories.
 3. Random index is created based on the number of successful stories.
 4. A random story is printed to the console.

+## Updates
+- December 26, 2021
+    - In order to allow flexibility for additional word types in newer mad libs, the nouns, verbs, adjectives and adverbs have been added into a single object.
+This removes the need for them to use their own parameters in the storyFac and storyFun functions.
+Instead, an object with corresponding numbers or words repectively would be used, allowing easy additions for word types

 ## Task List
 1. Plan project objectives and timeline - COMPLETE